kidonng/cherry/scripts/README.md

 ---

-A user script manager (e.g. Violentmonkey for [Chrome](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag) or [Firefox](https://addons.mozilla.org/firefox/addon/violentmonkey)) must be installed on your browser.
+A user script manager such as [Violentmonkey](https://violentmonkey.github.io/get-it/) is required to use user scripts.

 ## [YouTube Screenshot](youtube-screenshot.user.js?raw=true)